zmewshaw/should_i_forfeit/README.md

 # Should_I_Forfeit
 ## About
-Here is a project I started to settle the argument of whether or not it is worth it to forfeit a game in the popular online game: League of Legends.
+Here is a project I started to settle the argument of whether or not it is worth it to forfeit a game in the popular online game: League of Legends, to save time.
 It can accomplish this through running statistical analysis on data queried from the Riot Games API.

 ## Purpose
 I started this project for two main reasons,